 Guaranteed-issue policies can be sold without a medical exam or without answering health questions.
 These policies are usually more expensive than other policies, but they can be a last resort for people who can’t get approved for life insurance anywhere else.
 These policies may have a graded death benefit for an initial period of time.

 Does this policy have any exclusions?

 Insurance companies can outline circumstances in which they would not be obligated to pay a death benefit if the insured were to die.
-For example, a lot of companies will not pay a death benefit if the policyholder commits suicide in the first year or two of policy.
-Other companies may have inclusions for dangerous activities, such as scuba diving or mountain climbing.
+For example, a lot of companies will not pay a death benefit if the policyholder commits suicide in the first year or two of the policy.
+Other companies may have exclusions for dangerous activities, such as scuba diving or mountain climbing.